 This course covers an introduction to LANs for technicians.
-Topics including installation and troubleshooting of small local area networks.
+Topics include installation and troubleshooting of small local area networks.
 (Prerequisite: CPE 215)

-CPE 220 COMPUTER OPERATING SYSTEMS
+COMPUTER OPERATING SYSTEMS CPE 220

 This course covers the operation of the operating system and its use in analyzing a computer system.